GIScience/openpoiservice/README.md

 | Europe        | 64 GB         |
 | Planet        | 128 GB        |

-**Note:** we will be adding the functionality for adding a list of pbf files in the future.
+**Note:** Oenpoiservice will import any osm pbf file located in the osm folder.
+This way you can split the planet file into smaller regions (e.g. download from Geofabrik, scraper script to be found in the osm folder) and still use a smaller machine to import the data.
+As long as the pbf files don't exceed 5 GB of disk space, 16 GB of memory will suffice.

 ### API Documentation